What are Ceramic Braces for the Teeth?

 It takes almost three years to get your teeth straightened.
 So, if you want to avoid getting new braces after getting braces installed, you should not consider ceramic braces as they are less durable.
 Ceramic braces are more likely to fracture or break off than metal braces.
 You may also experience further damage when it comes to removing the glue, as it could lead to excessive damage to the enamel.

 If you want to put less load on your pocket, it is best to avoid ceramic braces as these dental appliances are quite expensive than metal braces.
 You may expect to pay at least $2000 more than you would pay for metal braces.

 More Likely to Stain

 Ceramic braces are more likely to stain as the elastics attached to the brackets sometimes stain.
 The worst part is you cannot remove the stains, and the only option is to remove or replace your braces.

 Your teeth move to their original position slower in ceramic braces as these braces are delicate and are more likely to break off at any time.
 You can get a new set of braces, but it further slows down the treatment process.
 Hence, it means more dentist visits as your dentist will have to make adjustments that would further delay the straightening process.

 Now that you’re aware of ceramic braces and its unique appearance and features, the question is, are they the best option for you?
 Reading into this article may have helped you make your decision, but you can get an even better understanding by visiting a professional dentist.

-You should get in touch with Manhattan Family Orthodontics to discuss the best treatments for your crooked, chipped, or misaligned teeth.
+You should get in touch with NYC Dental Orthodontics to discuss the best treatments for your crooked, chipped, or misaligned teeth.
 We have some of the best orthodontics in NYC to assure you a safe and effective dental treatment.